claceio/docs/content/docs/App/Overview/index.md

 The Clace app development lifecycle is:

 - Create a folder for the app, with the app.star file and templates.
 - Start the Clace server.
-Create an app using `clace app create --is_dev`.
+Create an app using `clace app create --dev`.
 This runs the app in dev mode.
 - In dev mode, some additional files are generated, with `_gen` in the file name.
 CSS dependencies and JavaScript modules are downloaded into the `static` folder.
 - After the app development is done, the whole app folder can be checked into source control.
 There is no build step.
-- Create a production app, `clace app create`, without the `--is_dev`.
+- Create a production app, `clace app create`, without the `--dev`.
 The app is now live.
 The Clace server can host multiple applications, each application has a dedicated path and optionally a dedicated domain.

 ## Examples